doriansmiley/openai-nodejs-cli/README.md

 # openai-nodejs-cli
 NodeJS CLI tool for submitting fine-tuning jobs to OpenAI.
+This toll can also generate stub code for GPT plugins.

 # Options:
 ```